rabiacansel/EEG-Based-Lie-Detection/README.md

-# EEG-Based-Lie-Detection
+# EEG-Based Lie Detection Using Wavelet Decomposition and Deep Learning

-Level-5 Wavelet Decomposition and Deep Learning Architectures for EEG-Based Lie Detection: A Comparative Study on the LieWaves Dataset
+## Level-5 Wavelet Decomposition and Deep Learning Architectures for EEG-Based Lie Detection: A Comparative Study on the LieWaves Dataset

 ## Dataset and Preprocessing

 In this study, the LieWaves dataset was used, and ATAR-processed signals were taken as input data.
 The preprocessing pipeline is described below.